Sensitivity of $T_{\rm c}$ to pressure and magnetic field in the cuprate superconductor YBa$_{2}$Cu$_{3}$O$_{y}$: evidence of charge order suppression by pressure: Introduction

-The striking experimental fact is that the CDW phase in cuprates is peaked at $p = 0.12$.
-The question is why?
-Old explanations in terms of a commensurate match of the CDW period with either the lattice or the hole density are no longer viable.
-Indeed, while in LBCO or LSCO-based materials the CDW incommensurability tracks $p$ and the period becomes nearly commensurate with the lattice at $p \simeq 0.12$, neither of these facts are true for YBCO~\cite{Hucker2014,Blanco-Canosa2014}.
-For some as yet unknown reason, the conditions for CDW formation in cuprates are most favourable at $p = 0.12$.
+That the CDW phase in cuprates is universally peaked at $p$\,=\,$0.12$ is a striking experimental fact which naturally begs an understanding.
+Prior explanations in terms of a commensurate match of the CDW period with either the lattice or the hole density are no longer viable.
+Indeed, while in LBCO or LSCO-based materials the CDW incommensurability tracks $p$ and the period becomes nearly commensurate with the lattice at $p$\,$\simeq$\,$0.12$, neither of these facts are true for YBCO~[\onlinecite{Hucker2014},\onlinecite{Blanco-Canosa2014}].
+For some as yet unknown reason, the conditions for CDW formation in cuprates are most favourable at $p$\,=\,$0.12$.

 CDW order and superconductivity are competing phases.
-X-ray intensity drops sharply below \Tc~\cite{Ghiringhelli2012,Chang2012}, showing that superconductivity weakens CDW order in YBCO.
+The x-ray intensity drops sharply below \Tc~[\onlinecite{Ghiringhelli2012},\onlinecite{Chang2012a}], showing that superconductivity weakens CDW order in YBCO.
+The absence of NMR splitting under an in-plane magnetic field ($H$\,$\parallel$\,$ab$), as opposed to an out-of-plane field ($H$\,$\parallel$\,$c$), is another evidence of the phase competition between charge order and superconductivity~[\onlinecite{Wu2011}].
 Conversely, CDW order weakens superconductivity.
-This shows up in the doping dependence of the superconducting critical temperature \Tc~and field \Hc, as a dip in the former (Fig.~1)~\cite{Liang2006} and a local minimum in the latter~\cite{Grissonnanche2014}, both centred at $p = 0.12$, where CDW order is strongest.
-The dip in \Tc~was shown to scale with the onset of FSR, closely linking the two~\cite{LeBoeuf2011}.
-Application of a magnetic field $H$ restores the CDW amplitude below \Tc, while it has no effect above \Tc~\cite{Chang2012}.
+This shows up in the doping dependence of the superconducting critical temperature \Tc{} and upper critical field \Hc, as a dip in the former (Fig.~\ref{Phasediag-CDW})~[\onlinecite{Liang2006}] and a local minimum in the latter~[\onlinecite{Grissonnanche2014}], both centred at $p$\,=\,$0.12$, where CDW order is strongest.
+The dip in \Tc{} was shown to scale with the onset of FSR, closely linking the two~[\onlinecite{LeBoeuf2011}].
+Application of a magnetic field $H$ restores the CDW amplitude below \Tc, while it has no effect above \Tc~[\onlinecite{Chang2012a}].
 This shows that one can tune the competition between CDW order and superconductivity by applying a magnetic field.